-The current members of the Compensation and Management Committee are Robert W. Shaw II (Chair), Steven M. Anderson and Thomas L. Saeli.
+The current members of the Compensation and Management Committee are Robert W. Shaw II (Chair) and Thomas L. Saeli.
 The Compensation and Management Committee has ultimate responsibility for determining the compensation of officers elected by our Board of Directors, granting stock options and other equity awards and otherwise administering our equity compensation plans, and approving and administering any other compensation plans or agreements.
 The Compensation and Management Committee has the authority to retain outside experts in making compensation determinations.
 Our 2014 Long-Term Incentive Plan ("2014 LTIP") is administered by the Compensation and Management Committee.
-The Compensation and Management Committee met six times during 2018.
+The Compensation and Management Committee met four times during 2019.

-Shareholder Recommendations and Standards for Director Nominations
+Stockholder Recommendations and Standards for Director Nominations

-As noted above, the Corporate Development and Governance Committee considers and establishes procedures regarding recommendations for nomination to our Board of Directors, including nominations submitted by shareholders.
+As noted above, the Corporate Development and Governance Committee considers and establishes procedures regarding recommendations for nomination to our Board of Directors, including nominations submitted by stockholders.
 Such recommendations, if any, should be sent to Corporate Secretary, Attn: Philip A. Fain, Ultralife Corporation, 2000 Technology Parkway, Newark, New York 14513.
-Any recommendations submitted to the Corporate Secretary should be in writing and should include any material the shareholder considers appropriate in support of that recommendation, but must include the information that would be required under the rules of the SEC in a proxy statement soliciting proxies for the election of such candidate and a signed consent of the candidate to serve as a director, should he or she be elected.
+Any recommendations submitted to the Corporate Secretary should be in writing and should include any material the stockholder considers appropriate in support of that recommendation, but must include the information that would be required under the rules of the SEC in a proxy statement soliciting proxies for the election of such candidate and a signed consent of the candidate to serve as a director, should he or she be elected.
 The Corporate Development and Governance Committee evaluates all potential candidates in the same manner, regardless of the source of the recommendation.

 Based on the information provided to the Corporate Development and Governance Committee with respect to director candidates, the Corporate Development and Governance Committee will make an initial determination whether to conduct a full evaluation of a candidate.
 The Corporate Development and Governance Committee considers the composition and size of the existing Board of Directors, along with other factors, in making its determination to conduct a full evaluation of a candidate.
 As part of the full evaluation process, the Corporate Development and Governance Committee may conduct interviews, obtain additional background information and conduct reference checks of candidates.
 The Corporate Development and Governance Committee may also ask the candidate to meet with management and other members of our Board of Directors.
 In evaluating a candidate, our Board of Directors, with the assistance of the Corporate Development and Governance Committee, takes into account a variety of factors as described in our Corporate Governance Principles, including the particular experience, attributes and skills that would qualify the candidate to serve as a director.
 The criteria for selection to our Board of Directors include character and leadership skills; general business acumen and executive experience; knowledge of strategy, finance and relations between business and government; and internal business operations - all to ensure an active Board of Directors whose members work well together and possess the collective knowledge and expertise required to meaningfully contribute as directors.
-Our Corporate Development and Governance Committee reviews the qualifications of director candidates with those of our current directors to augment and complement the skill sets of our current Board members.
-We believe that it is important for our Board of Directors to be comprised of individuals with diverse backgrounds, skills and experiences.
-Although we do not have a formal diversity policy and identify qualified potential candidates wit
+Our Corporate Development and Governance Committee skill sets of our current Board members.
+We believe that it is important for our Board of Directors to augment and complement the skill sets of our current Board members.
+We believe that it is important for our Board of Directors to augment and complement the skill sets of our current Board members.
+We believe that it is important for our Board of Directors to augment and complement the skil